mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 However, being a noble is not all about intrigue at court.
 Nobles are often given difficult tasks to carry out.
 Sometimes but not always, they are also assigned resources to use.
 The rest of the time they must simply cope.
-Whether simply ‘on their travels’ or assigned to a particular job, a noble and his or her retinue can end up confronting a wide range of situations.
+Whether simply 'on their travels' or assigned to a particular job, a noble and his or her retinue can end up confronting a wide range of situations.
 A noble campaign can thus range from investigating allegations of